BroPhil/broplayer/README.md

 Attribute | Default | Description
 ------------ | ------------- | -------------
-background-color | #000000 | The Background-Color of the Controls
-background-opacity | 0.7 | The Opacity of the Controls-Background
-foreground-color | #FFFFFF | The ForegroundColor of the Controls progress-color | #3367D6 | The color of the video progress. buffer-color | #7BAAF7 | The color of the loaded buffer progress.
+background-color | #000000 | The background color of the controls background-opacity | 0.7 | The opacity of the controls background foreground-color | #FFFFFF | The foreground color of the controls progress-color | #3367D6 | The color of the video progress buffer-color | #7BAAF7 | The color of the loaded buffer progres